RevBayes Morphology Lab

 cp mkv.Rev mkvbeta.Rev

-Now open mkvbeta.Rev in nano and change all the output file names as follows:
+Now open mkvbeta.Rev in nano and change all of these lines:

 We will model among-character frequency variation in much the same way we model among-character rate variation, using a discretized probability distribution.
 The main difference is that frequencies are constrained to the part of the real number line between 0.0 and 1.0, so we will use a discrete Beta distribution rather than the discrete Gamma distribution used for modeling rate heterogeneity.